-6. Caching Data: Accessing cache data is faster and efficient than accessing data from hard drives so data must be cached.
-Cache memory is smaller in size so an only small amount of data will be stored in it.
+6. Caching Data: Accessing cache data is faster and efficient than accessing data from hard drives, so data must be cached.
+Cache memory is smaller in size, so only a small amount of data will be stored in it.

 Advantages of ETL

 - Based on GUI (Graphical User Interface) and offer visual flow